ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 Output from Test for Reviewed Repository:
 ![Output from Test for Reviewed Repo #2](labreport4_failed_snippet2.PNG)

+My repository and the reviewed repository had the same output from snippet #2 and both of them failed the test.

+## Snippet #3
 Expected Output From Snippet #3 According to VSCode Preview:
 [https://ucsd-cse15l-w22.github.io/]